Colin McFarlane

 Colin Andrew Ignatius Peter McFarlane (born 15 September 1961) is a British actor, narrator and voice actor.
-He is known for his roles in film and television including Gillian B. Loeb in two films of Christopher Nolan's The Dark Knight Trilogy (2005–2008) and Ulysses in the STARZ series Outlander (2018–2020).
-McFarlane's voice roles include JJ in Bob the Builder (2001–2003), Bulgy and Beresford in Thomas & Friends (2017–2020) and PC Malcolm Williams in Fireman Sam (2020–).
-He was the voice of The Cube (2009–2021) in the ITV game show.
+He is known for his roles in film and television including comedy sketch show The Fast Show, Gillian B. Loeb in two films of Christopher Nolan's The Dark Knight Trilogy (2005–2008) and Ulysses in the STARZ series Outlander (2018–2020).
+McFarlane's voice roles include JJ in Bob the Builder (2002–2005), Bulgy and Beresford in Thomas & Friends (2017–2020) and PC Malcolm Williams in Fireman Sam (2020–).
+He was the voice of The Cube (2009–2021) in the ITV game show, and is currently voicing Suds from Milo (2021–present).

 Early life

 McFarlane was born on 15 September 1961 in Upper Clapton, London, to Jamaican parents.
-His father, Sidney McFarlane, MBE, served in the RAF and his mother, Gwendolyn McFarlane, worked in the NHS.
+His father, Sidney McFarlane, served in the RAF and his mother, Gwendolyn McFarlane, worked in the NHS.
 His father was appointed an MBE in 1999 for voluntary service to the community and for service with the Ministry of Defence.
 The family subsequently moved several times before settling in Lincoln in the East Midlands, where McFarlane grew up.
 He attended the Perse School, Cambridge, and later read drama at Loughborough University, graduating in 1983.